Orange-OpenSource/ods-android/docs/components/AppBarsTop.md

 implementation("androidx.compose.material3:material3:<version number>")
 ```

-Then you can add `OdsLargeTopAppBar` composable to your Scaffold topBar:
+Then you can add `OdsLargeTopAppBar` composable to your Scaffold `topBar`:

 ```kotlin
 OdsLargeTopAppBar(